AshutoshOjha07/Word-Riddle-Game/README.md

 If correct, you move to the next riddle and earn points.

-If wrong, try again or use a hint (limited per game).

 Play until you finish all riddles or beat your high score!